Conclusion

 We have just seen how Safe Clean Architecture works with regard to features—in the sense of use cases, illustrated by practical examples taken from the demo application, Shopfoo.

-Last detail: Since workflows are defined before the Data layer, the only way they can interact with it is through instructions.
-This makes workflows pure—effects are encoded n the type system and revealed only at the moment of interpretation—and independent of other layers, thus complying with Clean Architecture.
+Since workflows are defined before the Data layer in the F# compilation order, the only way they can interact with it is through instructions.
+This makes workflows pure—effects are encoded in the type system and revealed only at the moment of execution—and independent of other layers, complying with Clean Architecture.
 This functional approach offers a different type of abstraction from the interfaces used in the object-oriented approach.

-This architecture makes extensive use of the F# capabilities, both those specific to it—such as declaration order and computation expressions—and those derived from programming paradigms, FP and OOP, in a combination that few languages allow, only F# on the .NET platform.
+This architecture makes extensive use of F# capabilities: declaration order, computation expressions, interface-based polymorphism, and a combination of FP and OOP paradigms that few languages allow on the .NET platform.

 Last updated